CO Background Check: Colorado Records (Search Official Database)

 Although searching through court records is the easiest way to obtain criminal history information, for an official background check, Colorado users will need to go through the Colorado Bureau of Investigation (CBI).
 The CBI is the central repository for all criminal history information for the state of Colorado.

-Although going through the CBI to get a background check is not always necessary, many professions require a CBI background check, such as healthcare level 2 background checks, education verification, and volunteer background check options.
+Although going through the CBI to get a background check is not always necessary, many professions require a CBI background check, such as healthcare level 2 background checks, educational records validation, and volunteer background screening options.

 The CBI criminal history check is a fingerprint-based check, so crimes not supported by fingerprints will not show up as part of the search.